 All-terrain vehicles (ATV) can take you from tarmac to trail and back again with ease, making these fast vehicles an ideal way to enjoy Texas’ beautiful vistas.
-However, as with any vehicle, there’s always the risk that your next ride could end in serious harm.
+However, as with any vehicle, there’s always the risk that your next ride could end in disaster.
 Accidents involving ATVs aren’t uncommon in the state, and riders often suffer catastrophic injuries.

 Fortunately, if you were injured on the road, you may be able to recover compensation for your losses by filing a personal injury claim.
 However, the success of your case will often hinge on the actions you take immediately after the wreck.
 The wrong steps could trip you up and leave you unable to recover compensation.